HKU-BAL/Clair3-Trio/README.md

 ### Clair3's Pre-trained Models

-When using model, please make sure to use a coreponing Clair3 model for Pileup calling.
+When using the Clair3-Trio model, please use a corresponding Clair3 model for Pileup calling.
 Check [here](https://github.com/HKU-BAL/Clair3#pre-trained-models) for more information about Clair3 pretrained model.

 |           Model name           |  Platform   |                       Training samples                       | Date   |  Basecaller  | File                                |                             Link                             |
 | :----------------------------: | :---------: | :----------------------------------------------------------: | -------------------------------- | :--------------------------: | ----------------------------------- | :----------------------------------------------------------: |